SalomePlatform/adao/doc/en/scripts/simple_ParameterCalibrationTask1.rst

 setting artificially a great variance for the background error, here of :math:`10^{6}`.

-A 3DVAR variational optimization is used (default method), explicitly requested here by the "3DVARGradientOptimization" variant specified for this algorithm.
+By default, a 3DVAR-type variational optimization is used, which is implicitly specified here by the "3DVARGradientOptimization" variant or the "3DVAR" variant specified by default for this algorithm.
 By nature, the same results are obtained as in the first "3DVAR" algorithme example (see its :ref:`section_ref_algorithm_3DVAR_examples`).